Björn Borg: Personal life

 Borg and Romanian tennis pro Mariana Simionescu began their relationship in 1976 and married in Bucharest on 24 July 1980.
 The marriage ended in divorce in 1984.
 He fathered a son named Robin in 1985 with the Swedish model Jannike Björling; Robin had a daughter in 2014.
 Borg was married to the Italian singer Loredana Bertè from 1989 to 1993.
 On 8 June 2002, he married his third wife, Patricia Östfeld.
 Together they have a son, Leo, born in 2003, who is also a professional tennis player.

 He narrowly avoided personal bankruptcy when business ventures failed.
-After selling his mansion Astaholm at Ingarö in the Stockholm archipelago in 2019, Björn currently lives in an apartment in Norrmalm, central Stockholm with Ace of Base star Ulf Ekberg as one of his neighbours.
+After selling his mansion Astaholm at Ingarö in the Stockholm archipelago in 2019, Borg moved to an apartment in Norrmalm, central Stockholm.

+In his 2025 autobiography Heartbeats, Borg revealed that he had been diagnosed with an "extremely aggressive" form of prostate cancer in 2023.
+He underwent surgery in 2024, and now lives in remission with regular monitoring.

 Film

 In 2017, Borg vs McEnroe, a biographical film focusing on the rivalry between Borg and McEnroe and the 1980 Wimbledon final, was released.
-In 2022, interviews about this friendship and rivalry were also featured in "McEnroe," a Showtime documentary.
+In 2022, interviews about this friendship and rivalry were also featured in "McEnroe", a Showtime documentary.